Driver killed after fleeing Texas Border Patrol checkpoint in a stolen car and shooting at officers

 The man, identified as 33-year-old Wisconsin resident James Douglas McMillan, was crossing through the Sierra Blanca checkpoint — a remote Border Patrol station about 90 miles east of El Paso — when a Border Patrol drug K-9 alerted to his car, according to the Texas Department of Public Safety.

-But McMillan sped off when agents asked him to pull over for a search, triggering a car and helicopter chase down Interstate 10, DPS said.
+But McMillan sped off when agents asked him to pull over for a search, leading law enforcement on a car chase down Interstate 10 that at times reached over 100 miles per hour, DPS said.
+The chase was joined by a DPS helicopter.

 “McMillan barricaded himself in his vehicle and eventually pointed his weapon towards officers — officers then discharged their weapons,” DPS said.